yingx9/tp/docs/DeveloperGuide.md

 Step 9. `AddCommand` receives the arguments and calls `CreateResource#createBook(values: String[], resourceID: int` to craft a new book with the validated arguments.

 Step 10.
-The newly created book is then added to the `resourceList`.
+The newly created book is then added to the `resourcesList`.

 Step 11.
 Calls to `ParserResource#resetBookArgs()` prepares the arguments list for new processes.